Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Main results

-Then the sequence $(X^n, W^{H})_{n\in\N}$ is tight in $\C([0,T],\R^{2d})$ and any of its partial limits is a weak solution to SDE \eqref{eq:main_eq}. \end{enumerate} \end{theorem} \cref{weak_existence} extends the corresponding results from \cite[Section~8]{GG23}.
+Then the sequence $(X^n, W^{H})_{n\in\N}$ is tight in $C([0,T],\R^{2d})$, and any of its partial limits is a weak solution to the SDE~\eqref{eq:main_eq}. \end{enumerate} \end{theorem} Theorem~\ref{th:weak_existence} extends the corresponding results from \cite[Section~8]{GG23}.
 If $q=\infty$, this statement was established in \cite[Theorem~2.6]{BLM23}.
-As mentioned before, in this case, condition \eqref{eq:main_cond} reduces to the condition of subcriticality.
+As mentioned before, in this case, the condition~\eqref{eq:main_cond} reduces to the condition of subcriticality.
 On the other hand, if $q\neq\infty$, then the values of $H,d,p$ might belong to the supercritical regime.
-Therefore, new ideas were required to cover them as well.
-If $H=\frac12$, then \cref{weak_existence} provides an alternative proof of \cite[Theorem~3.1]{Kr20}.
+If $H=\frac12$, then Theorem~\ref{th:weak_existence} provides an alternative proof of \cite[Theorem~3.1]{Kr20}.

-The following counter-example shows that the condition \eqref{eq:main_cond} in \cref{weak_existence} is optimal, except perhaps for the equality case in \eqref{eq:main_cond}, which is not treated.
+The following counter-example shows that the condition~\eqref{eq:main_cond} in Theorem~\ref{th:weak_existence} is optimal, except perhaps for the equality case in~\eqref{eq:main_cond}, which is not treated.
 This result generalizes Krylov's counter-example \cite[Example 2.1]{Kr20} to the general case $H \neq 1/2$, although our methods of proof are very different.
-Note that in \cite[Example 2.1]{Kr20} it was assumed additionally that $p\le qd$. \cref{cor:counter} shows that this assumption is not needed.
+Note that in \cite[Example 2.1]{Kr20}, it was assumed additionally that $p\le qd$.
+Theorem~\ref{th:counter_example} shows that this assumption is not needed.

-\begin{theorem} Let $d \in\N$, $H\in(0, 1)$ and $p, q \in[ 1,\infty)$ be such that
+\begin{theorem} Let $d \in\N$, $H\in(0, 1)$, and $p, q \in[ 1,\infty)$ be such that

-Then there exists $b\in L_q([0, 1], L_p(\R^d))$ such that the equation \eqref{eq:main_eq} has no weak solution. \end{theorem}
+Then there exists $b\in L_q([0, 1], L_p(\R^d))$ such that the equation~\eqref{eq:main_eq} has no weak solution. \end{theorem}

+In the one-dimensional case, we can show strong existence of solutions to \eqref{eq:main_eq} under the same conditions.